This is where you’ll find resources concerning the exhibition “The voice of witnesses” to help you deepen your knowledge about the subject.

 March 19, 1928 — September 18, 2018

 Marceline Loridan-Ivens was born Marceline Rosenberg in March 1928.
-His parents, traders in Épinal, had arrived from Poland nine years earlier.
+Her parents, traders in Épinal, had arrived from Poland nine years earlier.
 The family moved to the free zone, settling in the small castle of Gourdon in Bollène that the father had just bought, still believing that France would be able to protect them.
-But, very quickly, the children are hidden.
+But very soon, the children were hidden.
 One evening, while passing through her parents’ house, Marceline was arrested with her father, Schloïme.
-She’s 15 years old.
+She was 15 years old.

 They were imprisoned in Marseille, then in Avignon, in the Saint-Anne prison.
 On the wall of her cell, Marceline engraves this sentence: “It is almost a joy to know how unhappy you can be.”
 They are then transferred